PowerGridModel/power-grid-model/docs/user_manual/performance-guide.md

 ## Data validity

-Many of our optimizations rely on assuming input data validity and the fact that the input data is reasonably close to realistic scenarios.
+Many of our optimizations rely on assuming input data validity and the fact that the provided grid is reasonably close to realistic.
 Non-convergence, underdetermined equations (sparse matrices) or other unexpected behavior may therefore be encountered when the data is not realistic.

 To keep the PGM performant, a separate tool, the [data validator](data-validator.md), can be used for checking hard physical bounds.